soverenio/insconfig/README.md

 ```

-### Create a configuration template
+### Generating a configuration template

-If you want to get a config file example and you have a ready config structure, you can use this code as a reference example:
+If you want to create a config file example and you have a ready config structure, consider this example:

 ```go
     type Config struct {